- Colour Reddish brown to dull black, ranging in hues from red to yellow

 Why do I have carpenter ants

 Carpenter ants nest in moist wood under decks, on porches, around windows, inside roofs, and in other areas which are exposed to the weather.
-These pest seek protection from predators and the weather, as well as easy access to sources of food.
+These pests seek protection from predators and the weather, as well as easy access to sources of food.

 These pests feed on other insects, both alive and dead, as well as plant nectars and juices, honeydew, syrup, jelly, sugar, salt, fruits, meat, grease, and fat.
 In the homes, they are attracted to meats, sugar, honey, jelly, grease spills and pet food.